Arnold Birckmann

 The fat hen

-The artist / woodcarver is unknown, but four of the woodcuts (abbess, canon, judge and old woman) bear a cutter's mark in the form of a capital, italic A. Some think this mark belongs to Antonius Sylvius, while others point at Arnaud Nicolai.
-The German editions had 4-lined poems by Caspar Scheit from Worms.
+The artist / woodcarver is unknown, but five of the woodcuts (abbess, canon, judge, old woman and blind man) bear a cutter's mark in the form of a capital, italic A or maybe it's conjoined S and A: s.a.
+Some think this mark belongs to Antonius Sylvius, while others point at Arnaud Nicolai.

-The book was reprinted by Birckmann and his heirs in 1555 (latin), 1556, 1557, 1558, 1560, 1566, 1567, 1572, 1573, 1574, 1655 and 1657.
+The book was reprinted by Birckmann's heirs in 1555, 1556, 1557, 1558, 1560, 1566, 1567, 1572, 1573, 1574, 1655 and 1657.
 Maybe it's the great number of re-issues that has given the book so much influence.
 The later so popular artists, Kieser, Valvasor, Hollar and Deuchar have in very high degree copied Birckmann.

 Birckmann and Kieser